| Document Number: | WG14 N1269 |

 nanosecond resolution.
 The comment following each member desribes its meaning.

-.
-If successful it returns the non-zero value base
+base.
+If successful it returns the non-zero value base,

 which must be TIME_UTC;